CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

     effective if the solver is nmf

   * alpha: regularization parameter of the penalty in ILP, only will be effective if the solver is gurobi
+  * beta: regularization parameter of the penalty in ILP, only will be effective if the solver is SCIP, since SCIP is not available now, we always put 0.0
-  * solver: choose nmf or gurobi to solve the problem
+  * solver: choose nmf or gurobi to solve the problem, SCIP will be available later.

 The folder structure will be as following:
 ```